Peronism: Socialist assessments

 Perón was also regarded positively by Mao Zedong.
 When visiting pro-Perón Maoist militias in Argentina, Mao reportedly stated: "If I were a young Argentinian, I would be a Peronist."
 This quote was promoted by the Revolutionary Communist Party of Argentina, who advertized their movement by stating: "If Mao had been Argentine, he would have been a Peronist."
 Perón responded in kind, stating that "if he had been Chinese he would be a Maoist".
 Perón also wrote that "Marxism is not only not in contradiction with the Peronist Movement, but complements it."; he argued in his speech from 12 November 1972: "We must not be frightened by the word socialism".
 On his trip to Communist Romania, Perón concluded that "the regime in that country is similar, in many respects, to Justicialism".
-Historian Camilo Aguirre Torrini wrote on the relatioship between Maoism and Peronism:
+Historian Camilo Aguirre Torrini wrote on the relationship between Maoism and Peronism:

 Perón initiated an epistolary relationship with Mao a few years earlier [than 1973] and both shared basic agreements on the new global order and the leading role of developing countries. [...]
 The degree of agreement between the two leaders was such that the [Peronist] Third Position was seen as a precursor to Mao's Three Worlds Theory, which led Perón to state: "That mischievous little Chinese is stealing my ideas."
 Meanwhile, the Chinese leader would do the same in 1969 before a delegation of young Argentine communists who, after vehemently expressing their Maoist beliefs, were challenged by the Great Helmsman [Mao] with the question: "Why aren't you Peronists?"

 Peronism was supported by Joseph Stalin due to its hostility towards the United States, and after Perón's removal from power, the Soviet government had "a certain nostalgia for the Peronist government".
 American historian Garrett John Roberts, who described Peronism as an "ultranationalist socialist labor movement" and Perón's policies as "socialist and nationalist", states that there was some affinity between Perón and Stalin, as Perón modeled his Five Year Plan on the economic plans carried out by Stalin.
 Socialist Yugoslavia was also said to have expressed interest and fascination with Peronism in the 1950s.

 There was a mutual admiration between Peronist Argentina and North Korea.
 Camilo Aguirre Torrini wrote that Peronism was close "not only to the Maoist doctrine of the three worlds, but also to the precepts of Kim Il Sung, who, like Perón, advocated a socialism with indigenous roots."
 Peronist newspapers referred to Kim Il Sung as 'the great leader' and considered Juche very similar to justicialism; one Peronist newspaper referred to North Korea as "the Justicialist Democratic Republic".
 In September 1973, in a speech to the Peru-Korea Institute of Culture and Friendship, Kim Il Sung praised Perón: